-Meanwhile, Bitcoin users have created anonymous markets for assassinations – users can put money into a pot that gets paid out to the assassin who kills a particular target.
+Meanwhile, Bitcoin users have created anonymous markets for assassinations -- users can put money into a pot that gets paid out to the assassin who kills a particular target.

-How about anonymous markets for benchmarks?
+Anonymous assassination markets appear to be a joke, but how about anonymous markets for benchmarks?
 People who want to know what kind of performance a database offers under a certain workload puts money into a pot that gets paid out to whoever runs the benchmark.

 With things as they are now, you often see comments and blog posts about how someone was using

 postgres until management made them switch to "some commercial database" which had much worse performance and it's hard to tell if the terrible database was Oracle, MS SQL server, or perhaps another database.

 If we look at major commercial databases today, two out of the three big names in commericial databases forbid publishing benchmarks.
 Microsoft's SQL server eula says:

 You may not disclose the results of any benchmark test ... without Microsoft’s prior written approval

 You may not disclose results of any Program benchmark tests without Oracle’s prior consent